10 Interesting Facts About Vietnam That Can Make You Surprised

 Many motorbikes create a crazy look. ©Markus Winkler/pexels

-The number of motorbikes in Vietnam may be extremely large, and they have become the most popular means of personal transportation.
-This makes Vietnam become one of the countries with the highest proportion of motorbike users in the world.
+The number of motorbikes in Vietnam may be huge, and they have become the most popular means of personal transportation.
+This makes Vietnam one of the countries with the highest proportion of motorbike users worldwide.

-In big cities like Hanoi, Ho Chi Minh, or Hai Phong, you will be overwhelmed with long lines of motorbikes on the streets.
+In big cities like Hanoi, Ho Chi Minh, or Hai Phong, you will be overwhelmed by long lines of motorbikes on the streets.
 Motorcycles circulate everywhere, on all large and small roads.
-During rush hours, whether on the car lane or the sidewalk, as long as there is a space, a motorcycle will immediately fill it as a matter of course.
+During rush hours, whether on the car lane or the sidewalk, as long as there is a space, a motorcycle will immediately fill it.

-If you are unlucky in that line of vehicles in jams, it will be an unforgettable experience when everywhere is filled with the smell of dust, engine sounds, horns, and sometimes even angry sounds that are difficult to know.
+If you are unlucky enough to be in that line of vehicles in jams, it will be an unforgettable experience.
+Everywhere, there is the smell of dust, engine sounds, horns, and sometimes even difficult-to-hear angry sounds.

 Fact 4: The spirit of entrepreneurship and business is widespread.